 Choose Exmouth for your Exmouth holiday cottage and you are sure to have found the best British seaside holiday resort in Devon.
 Exmouth’s two-mile sandy beach is great for paddling, swimming and building sandcastles.
 There are rock pools and areas suitable for windsurfing and water skiing.
 The town has a wealth of tea houses, restaurants and take-aways, numerous historic inns, night spots and live shows.
 But on the other hand, if you seek none of these, then you will probably remain unaware of their existence, as Exmouth is also for those who enjoy the simple pleasures of the outdoors, but with modern comforts close at hand.
 A bustling waterfront with the constant activity of working and pleasure craft, windsurfing, water skiing, boat trips to Torbay or up the River Exe to Topsham, are all on offer.
-Shoreside is an exciting new area that opens in 2021 and will offer all kinds of watersport activities.
+Sideshore is an exciting new area with Michael Caines new Beach Bar and Restaurant called Mickey’s opening for Spring 2021.
+Edge Watersports offer all kinds of activities from kitesurfing to paddle boarding.
 Bus and rail services link Exmouth to the Cathedral City of Exeter just 12 miles away and the M5 interchange is also within easy access.
 Dartmoor, Exmoor and Torbay are all within an easy drive.

 The Exe estuary supports an abundance of birdlife, including Sandpipers and rare Avocets.
 An Exe Estuary Circular ticket which combines rail and ferry travel runs between Exeter, Exmouth, Starcross and Exeter in either direction.
 Exmouth also marks the Western Gateway to the World Heritage Jurassic Coast.
 UNESCO heritage status was given to the coast of Devon and Dorset in 2001 in recognition of its unique landscape, which spans 185 million years of Earth history.
 One of the real joys of staying in one of our Exmouth holiday homes is that it is possible to enjoy the best of the traditional beach holiday in one of and also engage in a wide range of activities, with Exeter a short and scenic train-ride away.